Timofei-Benko/maze-solver/README.md

 # Maze solver

-This is a function, that accepts a maze and a starting position, and returns coordinates to the exit, or, if there's none, returns null.
+This is a function, that accepts a maze and a starting position, and returns coordinates to the exit, or, if there are none, returns null.

 It's a realization of Depth First Search algorythm.